 Most father’s day ideas that would come up to your mind are typically going for a family outing, dining at a restaurant, or perhaps a movie treat at the nearby theater.
 Others like to have fun things to do with dad watching a baseball game, fishing, or even camping in the great outdoors.
 This year, however, it’s going to be different!
-While Santa Clara County has lifted its stay-at-home orders, some local businesses and recreational centers are still not up and running.
+While the country has lifted its stay-at-home orders, some local businesses and recreational centers are still not up and running.
 Chances are, these places will have some limitations and not without any restrictions.
 That won’t be fun, right?
 With limited places to go due to the ongoing global pandemic, who says you can’t celebrate Father’s Day at home?

 We know the saying, “The way to a man’s heart is through his stomach.”
 So why not celebrate Father’s Day by preparing and serving him with all his favorite food.
 Days before Father’s Day, ask him about all his favorite meals.
 You can make a Dad-approved menu for the whole day—breakfast, lunch, snacks, and dinner.

 There are a lot of things to do with dad that will test his physique and movement.
 But one of the best Father’s day ideas is being still and relaxed.
 Why not celebrate Father’s Day by indulging him with a special spa treatment.
 Spoil your dad with some massage you can learn online.

 If your dad is competitive, organize a backyard activity featuring games that will make him excited.
 As you celebrate Father’s day at home, play some vintage games like cornhole or dodgeball.
 It will make him remember his college days.
 Or you can invent a new one and make it dad-themed.
 This way, he’ll make a new memory with you.